 Now, imagine that this is everyday life, struggling to make sense of the social world around you.
 This is what it is like to have Asperger’s, a high-functioning form of autism, which is typically diagnosed in childhood.

 Asperger’s is a form of autism, causing individuals to experience social challenges at school, work, or within their personal lives.
 Often first diagnosed as ADHD in childhood, individuals living with Asperger’s are bright, yet lack critical social skills.

 It’s important to understand that individuals with Asperger’s can carry a conversation and are high-functioning individuals.
 In fact, many exhibit exceptional language development, especially when focusing on topics of interest.
 Being able to speak, developing thoughts and ideas is not the issue; engaging in a socially appropriate conversation is the challenge.

 Social impairments are what characterize Asperger’s, as these individuals struggle to make sense of appropriate social interaction.
-They lack the understanding required to hold a meaningful conversation, as they often struggle with nonverbal behaviors, such as eye contact or appropriate facial expressions.
+Children and adults with Autism lack the understanding required to hold a meaningful conversation, as they often struggle with nonverbal behaviors, such as eye contact or appropriate facial expressions.